ubccpsc/310/README.md

 #### Labs:

+Note: there will not be any labs during the first week of class.

 | Lab Section | Time           | Room        | TAs                   |
 | :--         |:--             | :--         |:--                    |
 | L1A         | Fri; 1400-1600 | ICICS 008   |TBD                    |